EnergyTransition/ESDL-gitbook/esdl-concepts/data-types/profiles.md

 ## DateTimeProfile

-The `DateTimeProfile` is a collection of values each annotated with a starting time (`from`) and optionally an end time (`to`).
-When only a starting time is specified, the value is valid until the starting time of the next value in the profile.
+The `DateTimeProfile` is a collection of values each annotated with a start time (`from`) and optionally an end time (`to`).
+When only a starting time is specified, the value is valid until the start time of the next value in the profile.
 So, the value of the last item in the profile, is valid for the rest of the time (basically forever).
-If you want to specify a value for a certain bounded time period, you must specify the `end` time.
+If you want to specify a value for a certain bounded time period, you must specify the end time.

 ## InfluxDBProfile